-Score 1 The vertical (spine) and horizontal (lumbar) processes are prominent and sharp.
-The fingers can be pushed easily below the horizontals and each process can be felt.
-The loin muscle is thin with no fat cover.
-Score 2 The vertical processes are prominent but smooth, individual processes being felt only as corrugations.
+Score 2: The vertical processes are prominent but smooth, individual processes being felt only as corrugations.
 The horizontal processes are smooth and rounded, but it is still possible to press the fingers under.
 The loin muscle is of moderate depth but with little fat cover.

-GR 5 - 8mm
+GR 5-8mm

-B. Condition scores 3 and 4: indicate good feeding and high production
+Condition scores 3 and 4 indicate good feeding and high production

-Score 3 The vertical processes are smooth and rounded, the bone is only felt with pressure.
+Score 3: The vertical processes are smooth and rounded, the bone is only felt with pressure.
 The horizontal processes are also smooth and well covered; hard pressure with the fingers is needed to find the ends.
 The loin muscle is full, with a moderate fat cover.

-GR 9 - I5mm
+GR 9-I5mm

-Score 4 The vertical processes are only detectable as a line; the ends of the horizontal processes cannot be felt.
+Score 4: The vertical processes are only detectable as a line; the ends of the horizontal processes cannot be felt.
 The loin muscles are full and have a thick covering of fat.